Brane-Hubsch/hackathon-vibe-game/README.md

-# 🚗 Radio Car Battle
+# 🦆 Duck Battle Arena

-A multiplayer web-based bumper car game where players try to push each other off a circular platform.
-The last car standing wins!
+A multiplayer web-based duck battle game where players control cute ducks trying to push each other off a circular platform.
+The last duck standing wins!

 ## 🎮 Features

 - **Multiplayer Gameplay**: Up to 6 players can compete in the same lobby
 - **Mobile Optimized**: Designed for mobile browsers with touch controls
-- **Real-time Physics**: Smooth car movement and collision detection
+- **Real-time Physics**: Smooth duck movement and collision detection
 - **Lobby System**: Create or join lobbies with friends using lobby IDs
 - **Cross-Platform**: Works on desktop and mobile devices